ppipada/flexigpt-app/README.md

 ### Persistent Conversation History

-- Auto-saved sessions with full-text search and resumable at any time, stored in local files.
+- Auto-saved sessions which are resumable at any time, with full-text local-only search and storage in local files.

 - <details>
   <summary>Feature details</summary>

   - Every chat session is persisted as a _Conversation_ containing its title, timestamps and full message sequence.
   - Conversations are stored locally; you can reload a conversation and continue from last point at any time.
   - A full-text search bar provides instant retrieval across titles and message contents.
+The search is fully local.

   - Key Concepts